wutron/treefix/README.txt

 PyRAxML citation:
 Wu, Rasmussen, Bansal.
 TreeFix: improving existing gene tree reconstructions using the species tree.
-Bioinformatics.
+Genome Biology.
 In prep

 The original RAxML source code (v7.0.4) is written by Alexandros Stamatakis and available at http://wwwkramer.in.tum.de/exelixis/software.html.